Air4s/walletApp/README.md

 In  our case, the "handlers/controllers" and "models" are the folders needed mostly on backend development.

 You can build an image using Docker Desktop and the details can be check out in our "docker-compose.yaml".
 With the "init_wallet.sql" that can be utilized for local database set up for development purposes.

+@the Backend2.0 folder, it has the same purpose but the code is written in Python.
+Also, the Unit Testing (Unittest python) are included.

 End of Backend detailed guide: -------------------------------------------------